Generalized recursive atom ordering and equivalence to CL-shellability: Background

-The final claim is obtained by combining the above argument with the result of \cite{bw} that a finite bounded poset is CL-shellable if and only if it admits a recursive atom ordering. \end{proof}
+Combining the above argument with the result of \cite{bw} that a finite bounded poset is CL-shellable if and only if it admits a recursive atom ordering shows that every CL-shellable poset is CC-shellable. \end{proof}